pradumkumar6/rag_based_app/README.md

-# rag_application# 💬 RAG-based Personal Story Chatbot
+#💬 RAG-based Personal Story Chatbot

 A Retrieval-Augmented Generation (RAG) chatbot that interacts with my personal story!
 It uses OpenAI embeddings and FAISS for intelligent search and GPT for generating responses — all wrapped in a simple Streamlit app.